-All prospective bidders/offerors are invited to attend a PRE-BID CONFERENCE to be held at 9:00 a.m., H.S.T, on August 19, 2021 at the project site at 2312/2316 Kapahu Street, Papakolea, Island of Oahu, Hawaii.
+All prospective bidders/offerors are invited to attend a PRE-BID CONFERENCE to be held at 10:00 a.m., H.S.T, on March 7, 2022, at the project site at 2312 & 2316 Kapahu Street, Papakolea, Island of Oahu, Hawaii.
 Subcontractors and union representatives are also invited to attend.
 The conference is to provide bidders/offerors with an opportunity to ask questions about the contractual requirements and technical aspects of the project.
 Attendance of the pre-bid conference and/or site visit is not a condition for submitting a bid, but strongly recommended.
-Persons needing special accommodations due to a disability may submit such requests to Mitchell Kawamura, Project Manager, Land Development Division, via facsimile at (808) 620-9299, or e-mail to mitchell.h.kawamura@hawaii.gov.
+Persons needing special accommodations due to a disability may submit such requests to Kehaulani Quartero, Project Manager, Public Works Branch, via facsimile at (808) 620-9099, or e-mail to kehaulani.a.quartero@hawaii.gov.

-A written NOTICE OF INTENTION TO BID is required and shall be received by the DHHL, Land Development Division, at 91-5420 Kapolei Parkway, Kapolei, Hawaii 96707, no later than September 1, 2021.
-Submittal of a NOTICE OF INTENTION TO BID via facsimile at (808) 620-9299, or e-mail to mitchell.h.kawamura@hawaii.gov is acceptable.
+A written NOTICE OF INTENTION TO BID is required and shall be received by the DHHL, Land Development Division, at 91-5420 Kapolei Parkway, Kapolei, Hawaii 96707, no later than March 11, 2022.
+Submittal of a NOTICE OF INTENTION TO BID via facsimile at (808) 620-9099, or e-mail to kehaulani.a.quartero@hawaii.gov is acceptable.

-A properly executed and notarized STANDARD QUALIFICATION QUESTIONNAIRE FOR OFFERORS, SPO Form-21 ("Questionnaire") is required and shall be submitted to the DHHL Land Development Division, at 91-5420 Kapolei Parkway, Kapolei, Hawaii 96707 no later than 4:30 P.M., September 1, 2021.
-Submittal of the Questionnaire via e-mail is acceptable.
-The Questionnaire can be downloaded at the State Procurement Office website:
+A properly executed and notarized STANDARD QUALIFICATION QUESTIONNAIRE FOR OFFERORS, SPO Form-21 ("Questionnaire") is required and shall be submitted to the DHHL Land Development Division, at 91-5420 Kapolei Parkway, Kapolei, Hawaii 96707 no later than 4:30 P.M., March 11, 2022.
+Completed Questionnaires must be submitted as an original hard copy with wet signatures.
+Questionnaires that are submitted via facsimile or E-mail will not be accepted.
+The Questionnaire can be downloaded at the State Forms Central website: